eugene-eeo/hydra/README.md

 *hydra* is a simple daemon that emits events to clients listening over TCP.
 It was originally meant as (and is still used as) a more efficient alternative to polling in panel scripts.
+Using *hydra* one can create a more unix-y alternative to polybar.
 By default *hydra* listens on port 9900.

 *hydra-head* connects to *hydra*'s socket and listens for emitted events.